pesumca/pesumca.github.io/_posts/2019-02-03-register-for-prakalpa-2019-mca.md

 ---
-title:  "Registrations For Prakalpa 2019 Open Now!"
+title:  "Registrations For Prakalpa 2019 Now Open!"
-excerpt: "Prakalpa is PES University’s flagship technological event that showcases the best projects and demonstrations that PES University has to offer."
+excerpt: "Prakalpa is PES University's flagship technological event that showcases the best projects and demonstrations that PES University has to offer."
 header:
   teaser: "/assets/images/pages/about.jpg"
   overlay_image: "/assets/images/pages/about.jpg"